 Click on the photo to download a larger, print-quality image.

 Georgia Bullen is field operations technologist with the Open Technology Institute at the New America Foundation.
-Based in NAF's New York office, Bullen provides usability, planning and geospatial analytical support, as well as data visualization skills, to the OTI team and its community partnerships.
+Based in NAF's Washington D.C. office, Bullen provides usability, planning and geospatial analytical support, as well as data visualization skills, to the OTI team and its community partnerships.

 In her previous work, Bullen worked on data visualization projects in the areas of social media, transportation logistics, economic geography, urban flows, and other large-scale urban issues.
 Her work focuses on the intersection of human-centered design, urban space, and technology – specifically, how applied technologies can improve and facilitate the urban planning process, citizen access to technology resources and data, and the information systems that people use to interact with urban environments.